KainosSoftwareLtd/FhirSchemaConverter/Readme.md

 Convert FHIR resource definitions into Postgres views so they can be easily queries using SQL

-**NB: This is a Proof-of-concept and not currently intended for production use**
+**NB: This is a proof of concept and not currently intended for production use**

 ## High-level Architecture
 <img src="images/architecture.png" width="600">